 Or if the project developers are all working together at the same place, at the same time, which means there’s no need for such fancy Cloud IDE, then RubyMine can come in handy.

 Otherwise, when you need Cloud IDE but too lazy to sign up for AWS account, Repl.it is your best answer.
-Yet, for projects that its infrastructures depend on AWS EC2, using S3, and the database is hosted on Amazon RDS, the AWS Cloud9 should be the best match.
+Yet, for projects that its infrastructures depend on AWS EC2, using S3, and the database is hosted on Amazon RDS, the AWS Cloud9 should be the best ide for ruby on rails.